-We are a group of volunteers connected to our sister organisation Newquay Marine Group.
-We are a project Supported by Keep Britain Tidy.
+We are the beach cleaning arm of Newquay Marine Group and a project supported by Keep Britain Tidy.

 Our primary aims are:

 - To remove marine litter from our local beaches.

 - To engage NMG members, local residents and tourists and raise awareness around the pressures the marine environment faces due to marine debris.